MathuxNY-73/hackerrank-problems/Mathematics/README.md

 - [X] Submitted solution.
 Got Timeout on bigger TestCase
 - [X] Find a second working solution on the sample input
 - [X] Submitted solution.
 Got Correct.
 Solved in O(BxCxD) where B (resp.
 C and D) is the number of 2 (resp.
 5 and 10) coins.
+- [X] Find a third working solution on the sample input
+- [X] Submitted solution.
+Got Correct.
+Solved in O(AxB+CxD) where A (resp.
+B, C and D) is the number of 1 (resp.
+2, 5 and 10) coins.
 - [X] Challenge solved